Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

-\item[(ii)] \underline{Short-term memory}\\ The short-term memory corresponds to transient modifications of the synaptic strength.
+\item[(ii)\phantom{i}] Short-Term Memory: The short-term memory corresponds to transient modifications of the synaptic strength.
 These modifications decay after a characteristic time, which may be of the order of minutes.

-\item[(iii)] \underline{Working memory}\\ The working memory corresponds to firing states of individual neurons or neuron ensembles which are kept active for a certain period, up-to several minutes, even after the initial stimulus has subsided.
+\item[(iii)] Working Memory: The working memory corresponds to firing states of individual neurons or neuron ensembles that are kept active for a certain period, up to several minutes, even after the initial stimulus has subsided.

-\item[(iv)] \underline{Episodic memory}\\ The episodic memory is mediated by the Hippocampus, a separate neural structure.
-The core of the Hippocampus, called CA3, contains only about $3\cdot10^5$ neurons (for humans).
-All daily episodic experiences, from the visit to the movie theater to the daily quarrel with the spouse, are kept active by the Hippocampus.
-A popular theory of sleep assumes that fixation of the episodic memory in the cortex occurs during dream phases when sleeping. \end{description} We will treat in section \ref{cogSys_dhan} a generalized neural network layout implementing both short-term as well as long-term synaptic plasticities, discussing the role of their interplay for long-term memory formation.
+\item[(iv)] Episodic Memory: The episodic memory is mediated by the hippocampus, a subcortical neural structure.
+The core of the hippocampus, called CA3, contains only about $3\cdot10^5$ neurons (for humans).
+All daily episodic experiences, from the visit to the movie theater to the daily quarrel with the spouse, are kept active by the hippocampus.
+A popular theory of sleep assumes that fixation of the episodic memory in the cortex occurs during dream phases when sleeping. \end{enumerate} In Sect.~\ref{cogSys_dhan} we will treat a generalized neural network layout illustrating the homeostatic self-regulation of long-term synaptic plasticities and the encoding of memories in terms of local active clusters.

-\underline{\bf Learning and memory representations}\\ The representation of the environment, via suitable filtering of prominent patterns from the sensory input-data stream, is a basic need for any cognitive system.
+\runinhead{Learning and Memory Representations} The representation of the environment, via suitable filtering of prominent patterns from the sensory input data stream, is a basic need for any cognitive system.
 We discuss a few important considerations.